rtheo/CAdynamics/README.md

 # CAdynamics
-Alternative representation of Cellular Automata with Circulant Convolution Filters
+Alternative representation of Cellular Automata with Circulant Convolution Filters and Dimensional Reduction

 1D cases<br>
 spectral1D.m : A split-step method from the spectral decomposition of circulant filters<br>